luisherranv/credit-risk-classification/README.md

 4. Scale 'X' train and test datasets
 5. Fit the train data
 6. Create predicitions based on test data
 7. Evaluate model preformance.
-   \7.1.
-Determine confusion matrix using the predictions and test data
+Determine confusion matrix using the predictions and test data.
-   \7.2.
 Determine classification report using the predictions and test data

 Logistic regression model was ideal for this data set since the results were binary (high-risk or healthy loan) and the data is relatively simplistic.